SebGillman/SpeakerRecognitionGroupProject/README.md

 After the program is initialized, the user can speak into the microphone and record his/her voice for a total of 3 seconds – as seen in `src/record.py` the library used to record the speakers is `pyaudio` and uses a sample rate of 16kHz (the same as the dataset inputs used for training).
 The recording is converted to a spectrogram and the features are then extracted using the trained CNN model.

-The algorithm then calculates all the cosine similarities between the microphone’s input features and each audio features vector in the database and chooses the highest value to output.
 The algorithm then calculates all the cosine similarities between the feature vector of the audio to be recognised and each of the feature vectors of the audio files in the database.
-It vchooses the highest similarity value to output and

-A prediction is made depending on whether the similarity is above or below the set threshold of 0.8.
-If the cosine similarity is above the threshold, it indicates that those features are from the same speaker, which means it recognizes that the one currently speaking is one of the members in the database and therefore the program shows the name of that speaker as its output.
+It chooses the highest similarity value to output and a prediction is made depending on whether the similarity is above or below the set threshold of 0.8.
+If the cosine similarity is above the threshold, it indicates that those features are from the same speaker, which means it recognizes that the one currently speaking is one of the members in the database.
 Otherwise, if the output is below the threshold, it shows that the current speaker is treated as a different person who is not inside the database.
 The figure below showcases the above algorithm.

 <p align="center">
   <img src="./images/flow.drawio.png" alt="algorithm" />